sujit-khanna/sujit-khanna.github.io/_posts/2020-9-14-Synthetic-Prices.md

 12	lbk=40_band=2	  -0.104843	   NaN	        -0.104843
 ```

-Now that we have some performance measure for the strategy parameters, we can proceed with creating a framework
-that selects the best possible parameter based on it's performance on synthetic prices.  </br>
+Now that we have some performance measure for the strategy parameters, we can proceed with creating a framework that selects the best possible parameter based on its performance on synthetic prices.  </br>

 Note:
 * Since we only have a single path for the actual prices, we will compare the best performing parameter in this space (by mean_returns or returns), with the parameters identified by our framework on synthetic prices.
-* We are only considering strategy return based metrics and avoiding other risk and risk adjusted metrics, as we do not want to increase the dimensionality of the problem in this Toy example.
+* We are only considering strategy return based metrics and avoiding other risk and risk-adjusted metrics, as we do not want to increase the dimensionality of the problem in this Toy example.
 * The strategy chosen for this example is only for illustration, for all practical purposes this strategy would have been eliminated from the analysis by looking at really poor *10_percentile_return* metric values.

-We define a very basic framework to select the best possible parameter set using synthetic prices where we take the ***intersection of best possible strategy parameters across all three metrics***.
-The key idea here is to implement a very restrictive filter where the strategy parameter is choosen only when it performs well across all three metrics.
+We define a basic framework to select the best possible parameter set using synthetic prices where we take the ***intersection of the best possible strategy parameters across all three metrics***.
+The key idea here is to implement a very restrictive filter where the strategy parameter is chosen only when it performs well across all three metrics.
 The tables below show the Out-Of-Sample performance (2019-2020), for the best performing parameter sets on actual and synthetic prices.

 ### Running Out-of-Sample performance on best parameter found on actual in-sample prices